This post may contain affiliate links. Please read our disclosure policy.

 My kids devoured this cake, as did I, as did the people at work.
 I make a lot of desserts and I’m pretty sure we would quickly pass the threshold from healthy, to over weight, straight to obese if we were to eat everything I make.
 That being said, you must make this cake.
 You won’t be sorry.

-- 1 package vanilla cake mix (plus ingredients required to make cake like egg, oil, etc)
+- 1 package vanilla cake mix see note

-- Bake cake in 9x9 inch pan according to package directions.
+- Bake cake in 9x9 or 8x8 inch pan according to package directions.
 Allow to cool.

 - Combine cherries with sugar and balsamic.
 Allow to soak and macerate for at least 2 hours.